 Our future viability and ability to achieve sales and profits will also depend on our ability to attract, train, retain and motivate highly qualified personnel in the diverse areas required for continuing operations.
 There is a risk that we will be unable to attract, train, retain or motivate qualified personnel, both near term or in the future, and the failure to do so may severely damage our prospects.
+See also "Risks Related to Our Reliance on Third Parties-We currently outsource, and from time to time in the future may outsource, a portion of our internal business functions to third-party providers.
+Outsourcing these functions has significant risks, and our failure to manage these risks successfully could materially adversely affect our business."

-Adverse developments affecting the financial services industry could adversely affect our current and projected business operations and our financial condition and results of operations.\
+Adverse developments affecting the financial services industry could adversely affect our current and projected business operations and our financial condition and results of operations.